JINHXu/how-much-hate-with-china/README.md

 a new round of anti-China hate both online and offline.
-This research intends to examine China-related hate speech on Twitter during the two years following the burst of the pandemic (2020 and 2021).
+This research intends to examine China-related hate speech on Twitter during the two years following the burst of the pan- demic (2020 and 2021).
 Through Twitter’s API, in total 2,172,333 tweets hashtagged #china posted during the time were collected.
-By employing multiple state-of-the-art pretrained lan- guage models for hate speech detection, a wide range of various hate types is ensured to be detected, resulting in an automatically labeled anti-China hate speech dataset.
+By employing multiple state-of-the-art pretrained language models for hate speech detection, a wide range of hate of various types is ensured to be detected, yielding an automatically labeled anti-China hate speech dataset.
 The analysis conducted in this research reveals the number of #china tweets and predicted hateful #china